Knowing where formaldehyde can be found in the home is the first step toward reducing or eliminating its presence.

 So, you should test the exhaust fans to see if they move the heated air outside.

-In addition to reducing formaldehyde, it can also reduce the amount of deadly carbon monoxide from the home.
+In addition to reducing formaldehyde, it can also reduce the amount of deadly carbon monoxide in the home.

 4- Do Not Smoke Inside the Home